-There are six species of Chafer beetles in the U.K. Several of these species can cause significant damage to lawns and turf in their larval stage.
-The most common species is the Garden Chafer [Phyllopertha horticola] , which emerges as adults from lawns in May-June.
-It quickly mates and starts to lay eggs that develop into larvae or grubs from about late July - early August.
-If left un-treated these grubs will continue to feed in grass roots into the autumn.
-Once the soil temperatures drop, then feeding slows and stops.
-They will then overwinter deeper in the soil structure and rise to the surface to feed again in the spring before pupating in April-May before emerging as adult beetles.
+There are six species of Chafer Beetles in the U.K. Several of these species can cause significant damage to lawns and turf in their larval stage.
+The most common species is the Garden Chafer (Phyllopertha horticola) which emerge as adults from lawns from May to June.
+The Garden Chafer mates quickly and will start to lay eggs that develop into larvae or grubs from late July to early August.
+If left untreated these grubs will continue to feed on grass roots into the autumn.
+Once the soil temperatures drops the feeding slows and stops.
+The Chafers will then overwinter deeper into the soil structure before rising to the surface, to feed again, in the spring.
+They will then pupate from April to May before emerging as adult beetles.

-The grubs feed on grass roots turning areas of lawns yellow and attracting birds and animals to feed on them.
-Badgers especially like to feed on Chafer grubs and will rip up large areas of turf to find and eat them.
-This damage is often more severe than that caused by the Chafer grubs.
+Chafer Grubs feed on grass roots, turning areas of lawn yellow.
+Chafers will also cause secondary damage to lawns by attracting birds and animals which will dig up lawns as they attempt to feed on the grubs.
+Badgers in particular enjoy feeding on Chafer grubs and will rip up large areas of turf to locate them.
+The damage to the lawn caused by these animals is often more severe than the damage caused by the Chafer grubs.

-The first step is to monitor for Garden Chafer Beetle activity by placing Garden Chafer traps out in May.
+The first step in treating your infestation is to monitor Garden Chafer Beetle activity by setting up our Garden Chafer Beetle Traps from May.
 These will attract and catch adult beetles, reducing egg laying and providing a warning of forthcoming chafer grub populations.
-Once Chafer grubs are detected in lawns from the end of July, apply CHAFER GRUB KILLER nematodes.
-Depending on the severity of the infestation 1-2 applications maybe required.
-A spring application of nematodes in April can be applied but is far less effective than the late summer treatments.
+Once Chafer grubs are detected in lawns, from the end of July, apply our Chafer Grub Killer Nematodes.
+1-2 applications may be required, depending on the severity of the infestation.
+A spring application of nematodes in April can be applied but this is far less effective than the late summer treatments.